JunjieLeiCoe/MSAE-fall2021-CodePrep/README.md

 ***This class has no exams, correspondingly, no credit will be rewarded & counted towards graduation.
 It is purely depends on the students' motivation to participate in this class or not.***

-All the assignment information and class materials can be access from Junjie's GitHub repositoy (this repository).
-Each students will have a general lecture session on Monday
+* All the assignment information and class materials can be access from Junjie's GitHub repositoy (this repository).
+Each students will have a general lecture session on Monday & an interactive coding session on Thursday.

+* On the first 10-20 minutes of Monday's session, Junjie will review students' submission and list common errors and improvement suggestions.

+* On the first 10-20 minutes of Thursday's session, Junjie will review Monday's lecture materials and post the coding assignments accordingly.

+* There will be a Take-Home Challenge each week assigned to students who finished the in-class assignments.

+* All the students need to submit/commit their assignment to the GitHub repository for Junjie to review before Monday's class.